-Tom Angel is a fully-qualified garden designer and Chartered Horticulturist based in the west end of Glasgow.
+Tom Angel is a fully-qualified garden designer, Chartered Horticulturist and landscape gardener based in the west end of Glasgow.
 Tom offers garden design and planting plans all over Glasgow, alongide services including tree and hedge planting in Glasgow and garden consultancy services.

 Share this page: